7 Tips How to Write a Better Contractual Correspondence

 Letters are the most important record documents for any construction project.
 These correspondences open a window on what happened in detail during each phase of the project.

-Therefore, they are relied upon during claims and arbitration, and as such, they should be drafted with care keeping it importance in mind.
-Here are 7 tips on how to write a better, more effective letter during a construction project contract administration:
+Therefore, they are relied upon during claims and arbitration, and as such, they should be drafted with utmost care to make it count when it is needed.
+Here are 7 tips on how to write a better, more effective letter during a construction project's contract administration:

 (The Contractor has mentioned in his letter dated ... that "quote the statement").
 That way your letter is more detail and fact oriented, which is more effective than a subjective letter not properly substantiated.